ward/run/_drafts/2018-05-27-20km-door-brussel.md

 I had two and a halve plates of the leftovers which was, in retrospect, maybe just a bit too much for a race.
-A burp during the race briefly brought up a tiny bit of it.
+A burp during the race briefly brought up a tiny bit of it to the back of my throat.

 Besides that it was a matter of drinking enough water and using the toilet often enough.
 We left at 8:30 to catch the metro to be at the race area around 9:15.
 (The girlfriend was not racing, but was kind enough to come along and carry some water for after the race and a change of clothes)

+There was a brief distraction by a goose family ending up in the crowd.
+The police helped the troublemakers on their way though.

-After some last small sips of water, I went into my wave's corral around 9:30, doing a short warmup jog in the area.
+I made sure my watch was on the data screens I wanted Time-Distance-HR and Avg Pace-Lap Pace-HR.
+The Forerunner 225 only has two screens with up to the three fields each.
+After some last small sips of water, I went into my wave's corral around 9:30, doing a short warm-up jog in the area.
 Some clouds were showing, but afterwards I still went to hide under one of the trees to ensure I keep cool enough.

-- bolero
-- anthem
-- a few rain drops
-- start
+Soon, the [Bolero by Maurice Ravel][bolero] started playing.
+The 20 km door Brussel always uses this ~15 minutes long classical song as the final build up to the start.
+I kept my head focused on the race and did some knee lifts and similar things to keep the body moving.
+When the Bolero ends, the Belgian anthem starts playing, not many races in Belgium do this.
+I used it to get a bit more hyped and everyone's clapping helped get me further in the right mindset.
+By the end of it, I noticed a few rain drops were falling from the sky, which gave me back some of the confidence I had lost in the warmth the day before.
+The few lost drops would stop again immediately, but it was what I needed to fully focus on not worrying.
+The gun went off and everyone started slowly walking or jogging to the start line, which is a bit of a bottleneck.

 ## Race

+As is tradition in most any race of mine, I started out too fast.
+In my defence, it is a bit tricky to get right.
+The first km is downwards for a couple 100 metre before going upwards about to the same elevation it started out at.

 - too fast a start again
 - trying to hand water to guy in front who did not hear me